vitoralbiero/face_detection/README.md

-# face_detection
-Face Detection and Alignment
+# Face Detection and Alignment

 Detect and align faces with Dlib 68 point detector (FaceCrop) Detect faces with Dlib CNN (FaceCropCNN)